-ROYAL COPENHAGEN BLUE FLUTED PLAIN TABLEWARE
+ROYAL COPENHAGEN BLUE FLUTED PLAIN

 *If out of stock, kindly Add to Enquiry List for orders and further requests*